ranveer5289/sfcc_cli_debugger/README.md

 # Salesforce Command Line Debugger
 An experimental command line debugger for Salesforce Commerce Cloud.
 This provides an interface similar to pdb debugger for python.

+# Installation

+Download/clone the repository & run `npm install` to install the dependencies.
+Node version `10.x` or greater is required.

 # Configuration

 Before starting to debug it is important to configure the debugger.
 The debugger configuration is part of `dw.json` and `config.js` file.